tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 But deep in my bones, I knew one thing.

-That thing in the kennel—
+That thing in the kennel, whatever it was.

-It needed to die.
+*It needed to die.*

 The next morning, when I arrived for my shift, the hospital was heavy with grief.